Marcel Jacobo Laniado de Wind: Minister of Agriculture

+In 1988 he retired and was replaced as Minister by Enrique Coppiano.

 Other positions

 In the Guayaquil Welfare Board ("Junta de Beneficencia de Guayaquil"), he served as a board member and director of the lottery.
 In that position, he pushed for the modernization of lottery printing, and introduced to new lottery types.

 He was also the president of CEDEGE on two occasions, a government institution devoted to the coast hydroelectric power plant and irrigation systems.
 The institution had been plagued by delays in implementation, with projects often postponed and forgotten by successive public administrations.
 Laniado focused on finishing those projects, and a number of projects were named after him, including the hydroelectric plant, the dam that serves the irrigation system for the Santa Elena Peninsula, The Potable water plant for the Peninsula de Santa Elena, and The Bulubulu flood control system.
 These were chief development projects in Ecuador in the 80's and 90's.

 Career positions

 Positions

 He has held the following positions: